collin80/Adafruit_BLE_SPI/README.md

 This library is for all nRF51 based Adafruit Bluefruit LE modules that use SPI or UART.

+The master branch of this library is used for the master branch of GEVCU6.

+The development branch of this library is required for the DEV branch of GEVCU6.

+Using the wrong version will cause compilation failure.

 Current nRF51 based Bluefruit LE products include:

 * [Bluefruit LE Friend](https://www.adafruit.com/product/2267)